 With 58 counties and 482 cities in the state of California, that is a lot of required reading you have probably not done!
-This is exactly why we created our new service to help you save time.

 We talk to people every day about how they can search for cannabis real estate locations throughout the U.S. and we want to help you find options that fit in your plans.
 This article will help you plan appropriately.

 Unfortunately, not everyone knows the struggle of finding a property fit for your cannabis license application.

 Did you know you have to own or lease the property throughout your entire license application?
 Here in San Diego, that is a 12-16 month turnaround time to get an application.
 Leading to a very long time to have a lease, if you don’t own the property, when may not even get the license…

 This article will help explain the steps for finding a property before application so we can help save you time and frustration in your search!

 Opportunity Awaits, But You Must Navigate the Process.